Cricket-Warne's family 'shattered' by his death - manager | Sports-Games

 Cricket-Warne's family 'shattered' by his death - manager

-One of the finest bowlers of all time whose talent and personality transcended cricket, Warne died of a suspected heart attack at the age of 52 on Friday, a day after arriving on Thailand's island of Koh Samui for a vacation.
-"The three children are in a complete shock," Erskine told the Nine Network's Today morning show on Sunday.
+"Keith, Shane's father, is a pretty strong individual, but like everybody, he's just shattered, they can't believe what's happened," Erskine said.
+"RIDICULOUS" DIETING On Sunday, Warne's body, flanked by the Australian ambassador and local police, arrived in the southern city of Surat Thani for an autopsy after a 90-minute ferry ride from Koh Samui.
+The police said there were no indications that the cause of his death was not a heart attack.

-Shane Warne's family has been "shattered" by the sudden death of the Australian cricket great, and his children are in "complete shock," his longtime manager, James Erskine, said on Sunday.
+Shane Warne's family has been "shattered" by the sudden death of the Australian cricket great, and his children are in "complete shock," his longtime manager, James Erskine, said on Sunday, as the player's body was taken for an autopsy.
 One of the finest bowlers of all time whose talent and personality transcended cricket, Warne died of a suspected heart attack at the age of 52 on Friday, a day after arriving on Thailand's island of Koh Samui for a vacation.

 Credited with reviving the art of leg-spin, Warne made his test debut in 1992 against India, kicking off a 15-year international career.
 Warne was rated as one of the five greatest players of the 20th century by Wisden Cricketers' Almanack, but the wily spinner's hard living often made tabloid headlines as well.